PostHog/posthog.com/contents/tutorials/toolbar.md

 ### Using wildcards to search "slug" URLs

-If you have a page where the URL has an ID or repeating part e.g. `/my-shop/product/a-product-id`.
-You can use this menu to add wild-cards into the URL that the toolbar searches.
+If you have a page where the URL has an ID or repeating part (e.g. `/my-shop/product/a-product-id`), you can use this menu to add wildcards into the URL that the toolbar searches.
+Wildcards will match any value in that part of the URL.

 Showing clicks across all product pages for example by using `/my-shop/product/*`